mrosan/InteractiveBook-1/README.md

 (*) _The commit history on the master branch represent the milestones quite accurately._

 # Behavior-driven documentation
-The scope of the Interactive Book application is written in Gherkin, defined via the Cucumber framework.
+The scope of the Interactive Books application is written in Gherkin, defined via the Cucumber framework.
 For the ease of understanding, the following documents should be read in order:

 - [Navigation](./documentation/navigation.feature)
 - [Reading view](./documentation/reading_view.feature)